CHARLESTON, South Carolina — Winter rains have pulled South Carolina out of the early stages of drought.

-The South Carolina Drought Response Committee voted in November to put the entire state under incipient drought status, which is the lowest in the four categories of severity that continue to moderate, severe and extreme.
+The South Carolina Drought Response Committee in November had declared the entire state to be in an incipient drought - the lowest of four stages of drought severity.

-The last serious statewide drought was in 2007.
+The last serious statewide drought in South Carolina was back in 2007.